-It is important that you report your desires each year as these are placed on a master list and are viewed by the administration each year.
+It is important that you report your desires each year as these are placed on a master list and are viewed by the administration annually.
 Any projects that would be funded by HEAF funds will be reviewed and prioritized for possible funding.
 Projects that are to be funded by other sources will be shown on a separate list, but those projects will also be reviewed by the administration.

 Should you have any questions regarding the rules or new reporting guidelines, please call 325-942-2380.